• Skip to main content

 Ingredients

-• 2 ½ cups yellow onion finely diced
+• 1 large (about 2 cups) yellow onion finely diced

-• 1 ½ cups carrot grated or finely diced
+• 2 large (about 2 cups) carrots grated or finely diced

 • 1 teaspoon black pepper freshly ground